Paul-Starodub/auto-market/README.md

 ## 📧 Email System

-The application sends welcome emails to new users using FastAPI's BackgroundTasks and aiosmtplib for async email delivery.
+The application sends welcome emails to new users and password-reset emails (HTML template `templates/email/password_reset.html`) using FastAPI's `BackgroundTasks` and aiosmtplib.

 ### Email Configuration